 The objective of the Military Science program is to develop leadership skills.
 The Military Science program at the University of Scranton was selected as the "Best Unit" for 1999 in the First ROTC Region that encompasses the entire eastern third of the United States.
-The department established itself in the top 10% of all 270 ROTC Programs in 1998
+The department established itself in the top 10% of all 270 ROTC Programs in 1998.

 ROTC is a flexible program that can be tailored to most students needs, especially those in their freshman and sophomore years.
 Military Science instruction for University of Scranton students is offered on-campus, through the Military Science Department.
 Two-year and four-year programs are offered, both of which lead to a commission as an officer in the United States Army.
 To obtain this commission, qualified male and female students must pass a physical examination and complete either the two-or four-year program of approved Military Science courses.
-Most students take one course per semester of the basic course program (freshman and sophomore years), and one course per semester of the advance courses (junior and senior years) will receive a \$200 per month subsistence allowance.
-Many of the students win Army ROTC scholarships.
+Most students take one course per semester of the basic course program (freshman and sophomore years), and one course per semester of the advance courses (junior and senior years).
+All contracted students in the advanced courses (junior and senior years).
 The University of Scranton's Military Science Department has enjoyed outstanding results in awarding 2- and 3-year scholarships.
 All the students who applied for 2- and 3-year scholarships for 1998 and 1999 were offered scholarships.
 Uniforms, equipment, and textbooks required for Army ROTC classes will be supplied by the Military Science Department.